PhilJay/philjay.cc/README.md

     * Also make sure to remove any existing A records pointing to other IP addresses (e.g. where your site was previously hosted)
 3. Wait until DNS propagation has completed, this can take up to 24 hours.
 4. I would recommend to enable "Enforce HTTPS" in your repo settings for pages.
-5. Create a file called `CNAME` in your project directory with the following content (adapt doman name to your domain).
+5. Create a file name `CNAME` in your project directory.
 This will prevent the custom-domain field in your repo settings from being overwritten by gh-pages.
+File content (change to your domain name):

    ```philjay.cc```